anastasiabeauty/anastasiabeauty/README.md

 ## 📖 About me

-* 💻 I'm a React Native developer
+* 💻 I'm a Web & Mobile developer
 * 📱   I make apps for Android and iOS
+* 📺 I make web development
 * 🎓 I'm a Computer Science student (graduating in October 2021)
-* 📺 I make web development

 ## 📖 Core skills